antoine3000/dok-antoine/content/2020-03-11-computer-controlled-machining/2020-10-02-fab-stool-bench-table/_index.md

 ---
-title: Fab stool & bench
+title: Fab stool/bench/table
 ---

-I wanted to have a stool and bench for my flat, so I designed and fabricated them using the large CNC at Fab Lab Barcelona.
+I wanted to have a stool/bench/table for my flat, so I designed and fabricated them using the large CNC at Fab Lab Barcelona.

 I designed one element, the stool, with parametric values and then produced the other element, the bench, automatically.
 This process can be useful for everyone, to adapt the furnitures (or anything else) to their needs and the context in which it will be used.